carlosp420/nymphalidae_diversification/MS.md

-Our Multi-MEDUSA approach to perform analyses on the posterior distribution of trees found strong support for an increase in diversification rate in the tribe Ithomiini and the genus Charaxes, and for a decrease in diversification rate in the subtribe Danaina.
+Our Multi-MEDUSA approach to perform analyses on the posterior distribution of trees found strong support for an increase in diversification rate in the tribe Ithomiini and the genus *Charaxes*, and for a decrease in diversification rate in the subtribe Danaina.
 Due to phylogenetic uncertainty, we did not obtain strong support for other diversification splits in Nymphalidae.
-Our BiSSE analysis found that the trait “feeding on Solanaceae”, or a codistributed character, is responsible for the higher diversification rate of Ithomiini, but the trait “feeding on Apocynaceae” is not responsible for the slowdown of diversification in Danaina.
+Our BiSSE analysis found that the trait "feeding on Solanaceae", or a codistributed character, is responsible for the higher diversification rate of Ithomiini, but the trait "feeding on Apocynaceae" is not responsible for the slowdown of diversification in Danaina.
 Ithomiini and Solanaceae diversified near simultaneously, which is in agreement with the diffuse co-speciation hypothesis [@janz2011; @nyman2012].